masala/xml/README.md

 # Xml

 Ultra naive Xml parser with Masala.
-No CDATA.
+No CDATA, no xmlns.

 The objective is to bring a parser simple enough so that you can customize it with your needs.